yigaldviri/BlameHub/README.md

 <br/>

 ###Background
-We are a small team of developers working for CA technologies.
+We are a small team of developers working at CA technologies.
-Every time there's a bug or something like that everyone is trying to nail the job to anyone but themselves.
+Every time there's a bug or something like that everyone tries to nail the job on anyone but themselves.
+When we can’t reach an agreement we simply throw it on Sharon.
- We have decided to finish that behaviour.
+We have decided to take it to another level.
-**BlameHub** scans your Git repository and indexing your commit messages in Solr.
+**BlameHub** scans your Git repository and indexes your commit messages in Solr.
+Search for your bug to find the scapegoat.
+Or… just pin it on Sharon.
- After that, just search for your bug and get your man tfor the job.

-The project is divided to 2 parts.
-###Server
-The server is a Gradle project that generates a JAR and run it using Spring Boot.
+**BlameHub** is a Gradle project that generates a JAR and run it using Spring Boot.
 In the project-root-directory run:

-    project-root-directory> gradle build
+    project-root-directory> gradle

   Then run the jar:

     project-root-directory/server/build> java -jar blamehub.jar

-###Client
+**Note** that you need to have a solr server up and running. unless you are using docker...

+###Using Docker
 TBD